 ACET Exam Pattern

 The ACET exam consists of 70 MCQ type questions of 100 marks in total.
 The maximum duration of the test is 3 hours.
-There are 5 sections in the ACET syllabus.
-The questions are of either 1, 2 or 3 marks and there is no negative marking in the exam.
+The exam is bifurcated into 2 parts – Part 1 and Part 2.
+Part 1 will include Mathematics, Statistics and Data Interpretation containing 55% of the questions.
+On the other hand, Part 2 will include English and Logical Reasoning with 45% of the questions.
+There will be no negative marking in this exam.
+The questions are of either 1, 2 or 3 marks.
 The distribution of marks as per the questions are as follows:

 - Statistics – 30 Marks

 Let’s delve deeper into what each section of the ACET syllabus entails and the different topics you need to cover.

 Since statistical applications are an incremental aspect of Actuarial Science, this section aims to evaluate candidates on the fundamental knowledge of statistical concepts.
 Take a look at the following which lists down the topics and their details covered under the section of Statistics in the ACET syllabus:

 |Types of Data||Bar Chart, Histogram, Dot Plot, Statistical Diagrams, Stem-and-leaf, Boxplot|

 |Probabilities||Basic probability rules|